kubernetes-sigs/kubespray/docs/kubernetes-apps/registry.md

 ```
 <!-- END MUNGE: EXAMPLE registry-rc.yaml -->

-Note that if you have set mulit replicas, make sure the storage support `ReadWriteMany` accessMode.
+*Note:* that if you have set multiple replicas, make sure your CSI driver has support for the `ReadWriteMany` accessMode.

 ## Expose the registry in the cluster